Postcodes in the United Kingdom: Other uses of postcodes

+References in media and in culture

 The phrase "postcode lottery" refers to the variation in the availability of services by region, though not always because of postcodes.

 For these and related reasons, postcodes in some areas have become indicators of social status.
 Some residents have campaigned to change their postcode to associate themselves with a more desirable area, to disassociate with a poorer area, to reduce insurance premiums or to be associated with an area with a lower cost of living.
 In all these cases Royal Mail has said that there is "virtually no hope" of changing the postcode, referring to their policy of changing postcodes only to match changes in their operations.

-Postcode areas rarely align with local government boundaries and a few straddle England's borders with Wales and Scotland.
-This has led to British Sky Broadcasting subscribers receiving the wrong BBC and ITV regions, and newly licensed radio amateurs being given incorrect call signs.